modflowpy/flopy/DEVELOPER.md

 ### MODFLOW executables

-To develop `flopy` you will need a number of MODFLOW executables installed.
+To develop FloPy you will need a number of MODFLOW executables installed.

 #### Scripted installation

-A utility script is provided to easily download and install executables: after installing `flopy`, just run `get-modflow` (see the script's [documentation](.docs/md/get_modflow.md) for more info).
+A utility script is provided to easily download and install executables: after installing FloPy, just run `get-modflow` (see the script's [documentation](.docs/md/get_modflow.md) for more info).

 #### Manually installing executables